 - in Satah Al Razboot (SARB) and Umm Lulu: Cepsa (20 per cent) and OMV (20 per cent).

-These grants mark the acceleration in a trend that has seen the increasing participation both of the international national oil companies of Asian oil importing nations and of oil companies in which an Abu Dhabi government-owned entity has a preexisting ownership interest or joint venture.
+These grants mark the continuation of a trend that has seen the increasing participation both of the international national oil companies of Asian oil importing nations and of oil companies in which an Abu Dhabi government-owned entity has a preexisting ownership interest or joint venture.
+A further competitive bidding round was announced by ADNOC in May 2019.

 This chapter provides an overview of the legal regime in Abu Dhabi as it relates to oil and gas investment.